 Each of the tile options has its better points.
 Consider:

 - Price – a ceramic choice is usually the lower cost option but a budget price doesn’t mean outdated.
 There’s a selection of ceramic alternatives that showcases the latest industry trends, including wood-look tile.
+You just need to make sure you have the budget set for the styles you are considering, we recommend using a budget app, this way each dollar in that budget is assigned to this specific task, this goes for any home improvement project.

 - Installation – because of its denser makeup, porcelain is more difficult to install and requires specialized cutting tools